 If you don’t have a processor or blender...

 Start with your garlic.
-Crush two cloves between the flat surface of your Chef’s Knife and Cut & Serve Board.
+Crush two cloves between the flat surface of your Chef's Knife and Oak Cutting Board.
 Finely chop until your cloves have almost become a lumpy paste.
-Throw them into your Prep Bowl.
+Throw them into your Mixing Bowl.

 Moving onto your nuts, the goal is to get them as finely crushed as possible.
 This can be accomplished with just your knife and cutting board, but if you want to save some time, seal the nuts in a plastic bag and use a rolling pin or wine bottle to crush until fine.
 Toss them into your mixing bowl as well.

-Grate the cheese over your Prep Bowl on the smallest surface available (a microplane is great for this if you have one handy).
+Grate the cheese over your Mixing Bowl on the smallest surface available (a microplane is great for this if you have one handy).